Pyometra is a life-threatening bacterial infection in the uterus of dogs.

 Once on the antibiotics, Miku did start looking better.
-Maybe it was some kind of a “mild infection” whatever that kind of diagnosis meant.
-Though I did find it very strange for a dog to act so sick just because of a mild infection.
+So maybe it was some kind of a “mild infection,” whatever that kind of diagnosis meant.
+However, I did find it very strange for a dog to act so sick just because of a mild infection.

 Miku finished her medications a seemed to have been in better shape.
 She even got more interested in food.

 Miku is still not well